SwedbankPay/developer.swedbankpay.com/checkout-v3/index.md

 From the **Full Checkout**, you will get access to a number of payment instruments. selected to support the needs of the local market.
-We help you collect and safely store the consumers' data.
-And if the consumer agrees, we will store their information to have it prefilled next time they shop.
+We help you collect and safely store the payer's data.
+And if the payer agrees, we will store their information to have it prefilled next time they shop.
 {:.heading-line}
 {% endcapture %}